malekhussein/apexfetch/README.md

 # Notes
 This is an experimental version, it may contain bugs.

-The official C version will be faster and more stable.
+The official C++ version will be faster and more stable.

 You can customize or modify the script as needed.